glasengineering/glasengineering.github.io/README.md

-# glasengineering.github.io
+# Glas Engineering LLC
-Glas Engineering LLC's website hosted on GitHub Pages
+Glas Engineering LLC's repository for our website on GitHub Pages.
+Visit GlasEngineering.com to learn more about our company.